 About RB Textile Conservation

-Rebecca Beyth Stern is a conservator specializing in textiles located in the Washington, D.C. area.
+Rebecca Beyth Stern is a conservator specializing in textiles located in the Washington, D.C. metropolitan area.
 She will travel anywhere on the US.
 Rebecca has over 10 years experience in the conservation of carpets, tapestries, quilts, coverlets, bed covers, samplers, embroideries, flags, costume and other flat textiles.
-She is a Professional Associate of the American Institute for Conservation of Historic and Artistic Works.
+She is a Professional Associate of the American Institute for Conservation (AIC) and currently a board member of the Textile Specialty Group of AIC.

 After receiving her bachelors at the University of Delaware in Art Conservation and Anthropology, Rebecca earned her masters from the Fashion Institute of Technology in museum studies with a concentration in conservation.
-In addition to interning and working in numerous museums and conservation labs, Rebecca has worked for many different kinds of clients including museums, historic houses and private clients.
+In addition to interning and working in numerous museums and conservation labs, Rebecca has worked for many different kinds of clients including museums, historical societies, historic houses and private clients.
 Recent projects have included a 16th century Islamic carpet, an 18th century embroidered bed cover, WWII Army Air-force maps and a heirloom chuppah.

 Services provided include pre-treatment examinations, written condition reports and proposals, treatment discussion, exhibition and storage preparation, preventive conservation and treatment.
 Referrals to conservators working in other specialties are available if needed.